Cloud Security

 A team at the level it claims answers all five within a working day.
 A team one level below produces three answers and asks for time on two.

-A team running SAST that blocks merges has the control; if CI history sits on a hosted runner with 30-day retention and the auditor looks back 90 days, the evidence is gone.
-A team running runtime detection has the control; if the alert log lives in a SIEM not partitioned for query, the evidence is unqueryable.
-A team running a champion programme has the control; if the calendar evidence is not exportable, the auditor falls back to the policy document and downgrades the score.
+A team running SAST that blocks merges has the control.
+If CI history sits on a hosted runner with 30-day retention and the auditor looks back 90 days, the evidence has dissolved.
+A team running runtime detection has the control.
+If the alert log lives in a SIEM that is not partitioned for query, the evidence is unreachable.
+A team running a champion programme has the control.
+If the calendar entries cannot be exported, the auditor falls back to the policy document and downgrades the score for want of proof.

-The DSOMM score reflects the evidence the auditor can sample, not the controls the team has installed.
-Investing in the evidence pipeline — centralised logging with audit-period retention, exportable calendars, queryable inventory, exportable CI history — is the highest-leverage move.
+The DSOMM score, in practice, reflects the evidence an auditor can sample.
+Not the controls a team has installed.
+This is uncomfortable but useful.
+The highest-leverage investment a team can make is in the plumbing — centralised logging at audit-period retention, exportable calendars, queryable inventory, exportable CI history — because the plumbing is what survives the visit.

-The pattern below is what we wire for clients preparing for an NIS2 readiness review, a CRA conformity assessment, or a SOC 2 examination with a DevSecOps surface.
+What follows is the pattern we ship for clients preparing for an NIS2 readiness review, a CRA conformity assessment, or a SOC 2 examination with a DevSecOps surface.
+None of it is invention.
+All of it is sequence.

-Enforce, don't advise.
-Every gate the framework describes as a control is wired in enforcing mode from day one.
+The first move is to enforce rather than advise.
+Every gate the framework describes as a control is wired into enforcing mode from day one.
 SAST blocks merges on critical findings.
 SCA blocks builds on high-severity vulnerabilities.
 IaC scanning blocks the apply step.
 Admission controllers block deployments without signature verification.
-The cultural work is accepting that this will, in the first weeks, block deploys until the configuration is correct.
-Advisory mode "going to be moved to enforcing soon" never moves without an external forcing function.
+The cultural work — and there is cultural work — is the first two weeks, when the new gates block deploys until configurations get corrected.
+Teams that promise to "move to enforcing soon" rarely move without an external forcing function.
+The auditor is that forcing function in retrospect; flipping the switch up front saves the embarrassment.

-Centralise evidence.
-A single evidence lake, partitioned for query in audit timeframe.
-On AWS the pattern is Lake Formation or S3 plus Athena; on GCP, BigQuery on a logging sink; on Azure, Log Analytics with extended retention.
-CI history, runtime alerts, admission decisions, IAM audit logs, and the change-control record land in queryable form with at least 12 months of retention.
+The second move is to centralise the evidence into a single lake, partitioned for query in audit timeframe.
+The pattern on AWS is Lake Formation or S3 plus Athena.
+On GCP it is BigQuery on a logging sink.
+On Azure, Log Analytics with extended retention.
+CI history, runtime alerts, admission decisions, IAM audit logs, and the change-control record all land in queryable form with at least 12 months of retention.
+Think of this as the difference between filing your receipts in a shoebox and filing them in a labelled cabinet — the receipts existed either way, but only one version is findable in the meeting that matters.

-Override discipline.
+The third move is override discipline.
 Every override is a ticket with a documented owner and a sunset date.
-Override volume is a measured metric.
-Overrides without sunsets graduate into permanent exceptions, which graduate into the gap the auditor finds.
+Override volume becomes a measured metric, tracked weekly.
+Overrides without sunsets graduate into permanent exceptions, and permanent exceptions become the gap the auditor will eventually find.
+The point is not to forbid overrides — sometimes the gate is wrong about the risk — but to make every exception visible and time-bound.

-Threat modelling at design.
-For every new production capability that introduces new attack surface, a structured threat-modelling step in the design review, output stored alongside the architecture documentation.
-A STRIDE walk with documented mitigations and accepted residual risk is sufficient for most non-defence work.
-The pattern that fails audit is threat modelling treated as a procurement-driven exercise, not an engineering practice.
+The fifth move is threat modelling at design.
+For every new production capability that introduces new attack surface, the design review includes a structured threat-modelling step, with output stored alongside the architecture documentation.
+A STRIDE walk with documented mitigations and accepted residual risk is enough for most non-defence work.
+The pattern that fails audit is threat modelling treated as a procurement-driven exercise, summoned only when a customer demands it, rather than an engineering practice that runs as routinely as code review.

-When cmdev assesses a client's DSOMM posture, the engagement is a structured walk-through, not a documentation review.
-Score each dimension against the audit-reality questions, not the self-assessment text.
-Identify the evidence-pipeline gaps — the failure mode is usually that the control exists in advisory mode, or that the control exists in enforcing mode and the evidence is not queryable in audit timeframe.
-Produce a 90-day plan: which gates move from advisory to enforcing, which evidence pipelines are extended, which champion roles get protected time, which threat-modelling step is added to which design review.
-Sized for delivery, not for ambition.
+When we assess a client's DSOMM posture, the engagement is a structured walk-through, not a documentation review.
+Each dimension gets scored against the five audit-reality questions, not against the self-assessment text.
+The evidence-pipeline gaps surface within the first day — the control is in advisory mode, or the control is enforcing and the evidence is unqueryable, or the calendar is locked behind a tool that does not export.
+The output is a 90-day plan, sized for delivery rather than ambition: these gates move from advisory to enforcing, this retention extends, these champion roles get protected time, this design review gains a threat-modelling step.

-The durable artefact is the evidence pipeline.
-Framework scores will change as DSOMM iterates; the evidence pipeline keeps producing the queries the next assessor will ask.
+The durable artefact is never the score.
+Framework scores will change as DSOMM iterates.
+The evidence pipeline, once built, keeps producing the queries the next assessor will ask, in whatever framework they happen to be holding.
+It is the foundation underneath the scoring methodology, and foundations age better than methodologies.

-Self-assessment without adversarial review is theatre.
-The CRA, NIS2, and EU AI Act regimes are increasingly accepting DSOMM-shaped evidence as part of their conformity assessments, and the assessors are reading evidence, not scores.
-The organisations that come out of their first DSOMM-scope external review in good shape are the ones that scored themselves honestly, identified the evidence-pipeline gaps, and shipped the wiring that holds.
+DSOMM is a real framework.
+The Cyber Resilience Act, NIS2, and the EU AI Act are increasingly accepting DSOMM-shaped evidence as input to conformity assessments — and the assessors are reading evidence, not scores.
+The organisations that come out of their first external review in good shape are the ones that scored themselves honestly, identified the missing pipes, and shipped the wiring that holds.
+The ones that arrive with optimistic scorecards arrive with future remediation projects in their hand and do not yet know it.

 FAQs